pacillus/TypeDerivationViewer/README.md

-# Type Derivation Viewer
+# Type Derivation Viewer(TyDeViewer)

-## What is Type Derivation Viewer?
+## What is TyDeViewer?
-It is a tool that can visualize a type derivation of expressions in Idris2.
+TyDeViewer is a tool that can visualize a type derivation of expressions in Idris2.
 It shows the process of type derivation in a tree written in text as shown in the example below.

 Right now the tool is a prototype and is only implemented as VS Code LSP client.